w1ne/w1ne.github.io/_posts/projects/2026-04-25-labwired-core.md

 The firmware industry still treats simulation as a poor cousin of hardware-in-the-loop.
 But every other branch of software has spent the last decade building deterministic local tooling so CI can catch bugs before they reach a human.
 LabWired Core is the same idea applied to MCU firmware, bit-identical, headless, scriptable.

-The roadmap is public, multicore, fault-injection API, and ISO 26262 tool-qualification readiness for v1.0.
+The roadmap is public, multicore, fault-injection API, and ISO 26262 tool-qualification readiness.
 If you build firmware and would like to stop waiting for boards, the install is one line:

 ```sh
 curl -fsSL https://labwired.com/install.sh | sh